 Inhumane Treatment During Transport and Slaughter

 Stray dogs are rounded up off the street and shipped up to six hours to the Benguet province in extremely inhumane conditions without food or water.
 Steel cans are forced onto their noses and their legs are tied behind their backs.
 Many of the dogs are people’s pets—some are still wearing collars around their necks.
 Due to the stressful transportation methods, nearly half the dogs die before they reach their final destination.
-Sometimes 90 percent of the dogs die.
-Mortality rates are of no concern to the dog meat traders because the dead animals are processed along with the live ones.
+Sometimes 90 percent of the dogs die.7 Mortality rates are of no concern to the dog meat traders because the dead animals are processed along with the live ones.
 Behind closed doors, dogs are clubbed, their throats are cut, their fur is scorched off with a blow-torch, and their bodies are dismembered.

 Human Health Implications of the Dog Meat Trade